durangoretro/web/docs/software/ehbasic.md

 ## CONIO interface

-The standalone EhBASIC interpreter for Durango-X is supplied with a suitable minimal _firmware_, mostly around the `CONIO` function as supplied in
+The standalone EhBASIC interpreter for Durango-X is supplied with a suitable minimal _firmware_, mostly around the `CONIO` function as included in
 [the minimOS Operating System](https://github.com/zuiko21/minimOS/tree/master/OS).
 There is similar CONIO support in [DurangoLib](https://github.com/durangoretro/DurangoLib/blob/main/asm/conio.s) C library.